A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Proposed Method

 Current prototypical learning methods, such as PFENet \cite{PFENet}, approach a great performance on PASCAL-$5^i$ and COCO-$20^i$, outperforming previous works by a large margin.
 Prototypes generated by these methods can efficiently guide the segmentation of query target.
-However, there is a large feature differences between support and query images.
-So we need to narrow the gap between support and query features.
+However, there are large feature differences between support and query targets.
+So we need to align the features of support and query.
 Objects always have two types of features, intrinsic features which commonly exist in all objects of this class and unique features which may distinct in different objects.
 Take aeroplane as an example, all aeroplanes are made by metal and have wings.
 These features existing in all aeroplanes can be seen as intrinsic features.
-As the differences of shooting angle and lighting conditions, the shape and color of aeroplanes can be different, so these are unique features.
-In few-shot segmentation, we need to find representative features of support and query images containing abundant intrinsic features.
-The knowledge distillation approach proposed by Hinton et al \cite{KD_1} greatly inspires us to transfer the knowledge between the two prototypes.
-Zagoruyko et al \cite{Attention_KD} and He et al \cite{Affi_KD} expand the knowledge distillation technique by using attentions in middle layers.
-Fukuda et al \cite{Multi_KD} proposed integrating multiple teacher networks to teach the student network.
-Lyu et al \cite{Lyu} realize the knowledge distillation in a single deep neural network, which contains both student network and teacher network.
-Otherwise, it is noteworthy that some channels in feature map may not contain object information, having no help for the segmentation.
-CENet \cite{SENet} and CBAM \cite{CBAM} make outstanding achievement by designing channel attention methods.
-Inspired by the above methods, we introduce self-distillation approach to prototypical learning based method and design a support feature guided channel reweighting operation, extracting intrinsic features and narrowing the gap between support prototype and query prototype.
+As the differences of shooting angle and lighting conditions, the shape and color of aeroplanes can be different, so they are unique features.
+Normally, humans have the cognitive ability to easily spot intrinsic features and apply them to subsequent tasks.
+For similar purposes, in few-shot segmentation, we need to find representative features of support and query images containing abundant intrinsic features.
+The knowledge distillation approach proposed by Hinton et al. \cite{KD_1} greatly inspires us to transfer the knowledge between support and query prototypes.
+Zagoruyko et al. \cite{Attention_KD} and He et al. \cite{Affi_KD} expand the knowledge distillation technique by distilling attentions in middle layers.
+Fukuda et al. \cite{Multi_KD} propose integrating multiple teacher networks to teach the student network.
+Lyu et al. \cite{Lyu} realize the knowledge distillation in a single deep neural network, where student network is a part of the teacher network.
+Inspired by the above methods, we introduce self-distillation approach to prototypical learning method, aiming to extract intrinsic features and aligning the features of support prototype and query prototype.